 Atul Gawande, Being Mortal: Medicine and What Matters in the End

 It is important to us that our Doulas, who are supporting people in their communities, are exemplars.
 Any Doula referred by us will be self-employed, working to our Code of Practice with a DBS/Disclosure Scotland checks and insurance.
-They will be allocated an approved mentor to supervise their work, this is important in providing guidance and an additional layer of support.
+They will be allocated an approved mentor to supervise their work, this is important in providing guidance and as an additional layer of support.

 The aims and objectives of End of Life Doula UK can be found in our constitution.